annaelisalappe/ClusterAndCloud-1/README.md

 ### Observations
 - Utilizing **8 cores on a single node** drastically reduced execution time compared to a **single core**, which shows that our code parallelized effectively.
 - When splitting the task across **2 nodes**, the execution time increased compared to the single-node, 8-core setup.
 Our hypothesis was that this was likely due to communication overhead.
 While the 2 node, 8 core code ran for a little over two times as long as the code with 1 node and 8 cores, it still ran almost three times faster than the code with only a single worker.
 To investigate this difference further we benchmarked our analysis on the smaller file, `mastodon-16m.ndjson`.
 For this we used the `benchmark_only` flag when executing the `slurm.sh` script from above with the same three resource configurations.
 The averaged runtimes can be seen below.
 Although we expected communication overhead to be even more pronounced on the small `mastodon-16m.ndjson` dataset because of the shorter compute time, the measured runtimes across the two 8-core configurations were actually very similar.
-We believe that this is likely because the total execution time is dominated by fixed costs, e.g. process initialization, file I/O, and MPI setup, which are less sensitive to the number of workers.
+We believe that this is likely because the total execution time is dominated by fixed costs, e.g. process initialization, file I/O, and MPI setup.

 | Configuration       | Average Execution Time on 16m Dataset(seconds) |
 |---------------------|------------------------------------------------|